wp-plugins/memphis-documents-library/readme.txt

 Please take great care in using this method as there is little to no return.

 = Exporting Out of Memphis Documents Library =

 When you click the export button the document library will create a ZIP files for you to save to your computer.
 This compressed data, will contain your documents, saved variables, media and posts tied to each document.
 Once you've saved the download file, you can use the Import function in another WordPress installation to import the content from this site.

+= Uninstalling Mempihs Documents Library =

+When you uninstall the documents library make sure you export all your important files. **All data will be removed on completion of uninstall, this includes files, directories, posts, and media.**

 == Installation ==